 Mortgage market regulation

 The mortgage business is subject to a variety of regulations governing important aspects such as planning (e.g. the Second Homes Act) and taxation (e.g. the rules on imputed rental value).
 Some formalities, such as public deeds in digital form, make it easier to grant mortgages, whereas others make it harder.
-We keep track of developments on the mortgage market and make the case for competitive operating conditions to politicians and authorities.

 The main focus, however, is on prudential regulation and the related financial stability policy considerations.
 The SBA regularly consults with the Federal Department of Finance (FDF), the Swiss National Bank (SNB) and the Swiss Financial Market Supervisory Authority FINMA on developments on the real estate and mortgage markets.